20steps/autotables-bundle/README.md

 ### Table specific configuration

 Now the tables to be rendered by the bundle has to be configured.
-This happens as a list under a *tables* section.
+This happens as a list in a *tables* section.
 Each table configuration has to have an *id* property.
 This is used to reference the configurations in later calls to the bundle.